Important information for incoming students: Marking and assessment boycott. Find out more

 Pay

 Variable, depending as ever on location.
-Personal injury giant Irwin Mitchell pays first year trainees £25,000 outside the capital and £36,000 in it.
-On the defendant side, BLM pays £22,000 for year one trainees in its regional offices and £31,000 in London.
+Personal injury giant Irwin Mitchell pays first year trainees £29,500 outside the capital and £41,500 in it.
 The related but higher value area of clinical negligence will often pay more.
-Barristers’ chambers specialising in clinical negligence, such as
+Barristers’ chambers specialising in clinical negligence, such as Serjeants’ Inn and Hailsham Chambers, have pupillage awards of £70,000.

 High profile personal injury lawyers

-Key Elements of the job
+Key elements of the job

 How to get a foot in the door